Hamdhan04/LandslideX-Detection-Monitoring/README.md

-Here is the comprehensive content for your **LandslideX** README.
-You can copy and paste this directly into your `README.md` file.

 # LandslideX: Vulnerability Assessment & Risk Monitor

 **LandslideX** is a machine-learning-powered geospatial platform designed to identify and monitor landslide-prone regions in Tamil Nadu.
 By integrating **Google Earth Engine (GEE)** with **TensorFlow**, the project analyzes historical terrain data and precipitation patterns to generate a static vulnerability heatmap, enabling long-term disaster planning and risk awareness.